Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Experiments

-\textbf{Segmentation Performance.} We also evaluate segmentation performance to further validate \textbf{Ophiuchus}’s ability to capture fine-grained regional features.
-We test on In-domain-Seg and In-house-Seg, two subsets whose VQA items explicitly require pixel-level segmentation outputs.
-Results are shown in Figure~\ref{fig:seg-result}.
-We compare \textbf{Ophiuchus} with (i) general-purpose MLLMs specialized for segmentation (Lisa~\citep{lai2024lisa}, Lisa$++$~\citep{yang2023lisa++}), (ii) medical MLLMs capable of reasoning-based segmentation (MedSeg-R~\citep{huang2025medseg}, RCMed~\citep{wang2025reinforced}), and (iii) the medical MLLM agent that can invoke external segmentation models (MMedAgent-7B~\citep{li2024mmedagent}).
-On In-domain-Seg, \textbf{Ophiuchus} surpasses all baselines.
-Because existing MLLMs-and some foundation segmentation models (\textit{e}.\textit{g}., SAM2)-are trained on large public datasets, we further evaluate on a fully held-out In-house-Seg set to mitigate data-leakage concerns. \textbf{Ophiuchus} remains ahead on this set as well, outperforming prior models by at least $15.2\%$.
-We make two key observations.
-(1) Models that leverage external segmentation models as tools outperform the vast majority of approaches that train the MLLM to perform segmentation independently.
-(2) Compared with other tool-enabled agents, \textbf{Ophiuchus}’s superior segmentation performance is not solely attributable to stronger tools; it arises from the ability to select among functionally similar tools and to reflect on their outputs.
-Given a query, \textbf{Ophiuchus} can choose different segmentation models, assess the results, and-if one model fails-switch to an alternative, capabilities that existing medical agents typically lack.
-Further analyses of the quantity and types of tools are provided in the Appendix~\ref{sec:toolQuantity}.
+\textbf{Segmentation Performance.} We further evaluate segmentation to validate \textbf{Ophiuchus} on fine-grained regional features.
+We report results on In-domain-Seg and In-house-Seg, two subsets where VQA items explicitly require pixel-level masks.
+Figure~\ref{fig:seg-result} compares \textbf{Ophiuchus} with general-purpose segmentation MLLMs Lisa~\citep{lai2024lisa} and Lisa$++$~\citep{yang2023lisa++}, medical reasoning-based segmentation MLLMs MedSeg-R~\citep{huang2025medseg} and RCMed~\citep{wang2025reinforced}, and the tool-using medical agent MMedAgent-7B~\citep{li2024mmedagent}. \textbf{Ophiuchus} achieves the best performance on In-domain-Seg.
+To mitigate data-leakage concerns from models trained on large public datasets such as SAM2, we also evaluate on the fully held-out In-house-Seg set, where \textbf{Ophiuchus} remains ahead and improves over prior work by at least $15.2\%$.
+We observe that tool-enabled agents generally outperform MLLMs trained to segment without tools, and that \textbf{Ophiuchus} gains beyond tool strength by selecting among similar tools and reflecting on their outputs, switching to alternatives when needed.
+Additional analyses on tool quantity and type are provided in Table~\ref{tab:tool_ablation_compact}, with further segmentation-tool variants in Appendix~\ref{sec:toolQuantity}.

 We also present a qualitative analysis of the diverse reasoning patterns that emerge in \textbf{Ophiuchus}, illustrating how the model integrates visual tools into its reasoning-analogous to expert visual cognition-and adapts their use to task demands.
 Cases are provided in the Appendix~\ref{sec:more_case}.